-Mezzo soprano Dr. Dorea Cook is an Assistant Professor of Music at Valdosta State University in Valdosta, GA, where she teaches applied voice and musical theatre voice.
+Mezzo soprano Dr. Dorea Cook is an Assistant Professor of Music at Valdosta State University in Valdosta, GA, where she teaches applied voice, musical theatre, song literature, and graduate vocal methods.
+She also serves as the Graduate Coordinator for the Department of Music.
 Dr. Cook has held previous appointments at Northeastern State University (OK), San Jacinto College (TX) and Lone Star College (TX).
-She has directed the NSU Musical Theater/Opera Ensemble, taught applied voice lessons, and taught Italian & French Diction, Aural Theory, Music Appreciation, and Voice for Non-Majors.

 Dr. Cook received her Doctorate of Musical Arts from the University of Texas at Austin.
-She is the faculty advisor for Sigma Alpha Iota, Zeta Theta chapter, and a member of NATS and the College Music Society.
+She is a member of NATS and the College Music Society.